 The Official "Can I Have" Guide to Whole30 Complaint Foods (on The Whole30 Website) - During the Whole30 you will be asking yourself "Can I have [insert ingredient here]?" many times throughout the program.
 This is the best guide I have seen that simply outlines the ingredients that are in a Whole30 "gray area" of sorts, like when it's okay to use grain-free flours, are smoothies allowed (no), are chips allowed (not if they're store bought), are fries allowed (as long as they are not commercially prepared or supporting a french fry addiction), etc.

-The Whole30 website also includes a downloadable Whole30 low FODMAP shopping list, but as I was new to The Whole30 as well as FODMAPs upon first seeing it, I found this list to be even more overwhelming.
-I ended up using Monash University's Low FODMAP Diet App for more detailed, up-to-date information on the FODMAP content of certain foods.
+Monash University's Low FODMAP Diet App - contains detailed, up-to-date information on the FODMAP content of many foods.
 It doesn't indicate which foods are Whole30 compliant, of course, but it is easier to remember which foods aren't allowed on a Whole30 than to remember the FODMAP content of individual foods.
 Also, the researchers at Monash University first discovered the link between FODMAPs and IBS, so I generally consider Monash the authority on FODMAP research and information.

 There is another similar but less comprehensive app for looking up FODMAP content called the FODMAP Friendly App.
 I have not used it extensively, but it works in a somewhat similar fashion to the Monash app.
 It sometimes contains FODMAP information on certain foods that the Monash app does not.